wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/connection.rst

 To add agentless endpoints that use public key authentication, perform the following steps on the Wazuh server.

 #.
-Generate a public key with the following command:
+Generate a public key with the following command.
+It saves the public key in ``/var/ossec/.ssh/id_rsa.pub`` by default.

    .. code-block:: console

       sudo -u wazuh ssh-keygen

-   By default, the public key will be saved to ``/var/ossec/.ssh/id_rsa.pub`` because ``/var/ossec/`` is the home directory of the Wazuh user.

 #.
 Run the following command to copy the public key to the monitored endpoint.
 Replace ``user@test.com`` with the username and the hostname or IP address of the agentless endpoint.